 0. The UE establishes a PDU Session and UPF notifies the QoS monitoring information to Local NEF/NEF/AF as described in step 0-5 in clause 6.4.2.1 of TS 23.548 [7].
 The L-PSA UPF sends the direct subscription notification to the local AF or the local NEF together with the notification related with QoS monitoring information over Nupf_EventExposure_Notify service operation.

 1. (when the reporting goes via local NEF) For the subsequent requests to subscribe direct notification of QoS monitoring from this AF for the same service data flow via Local NEF, the local NEF may directly invoke the Nupf_EventExposure_Subscribe service operation.

-Editor's note: It is FFS how the local NEF identify the subsequent subscription request from AF is for the same service data flow.
+During the QoS monitoring initial request, AF allocated Transaction Reference ID to identify service data flow.
+Subsequent request is used for updating current subscription (e.g. update frequency of QoS monitoring report).
+AF invokes Nnef_AFsessionWithQoS_Update to update subscription for this service data flow with the same Transaction Reference ID.
+Local NEF can identify the request is for the same service data.

 The L-UPF sends the notification related with QoS monitoring information over Nupf_EventExposure_Notify service operation to the local NEF, and local NEF reports to AF.

 6.19.3.2 QoS Monitoring results subscription directly from the UPF without PCF policy control